In the guide

 This guidance is for England, Scotland and Wales

 Any consumer product made of leather - for example, clothing, shoes, bags, belts, furniture, soft furnishings, and even equine equipment, such as saddles and bridles - is subject to controls on the chemicals that may be present as a result of the tanning process.
 Chemicals such as azo dyes, chromium VI and dimethyl fumarate (DMF) have previously been found to be present in leather goods and are now restricted under regulations due to the health hazards they pose to consumers.

-If you are not the manufacturer or importer, you should check with your supplier that the products comply with the Regulations.
-This could involve asking to see test certificates, or auditing your suppliers if you are a large retailer.
-If you are a manufacturer or importer, you would normally be expected to have tested your products to ensure that they comply.
+If you are a manufacturer or importer (referred to in law as the 'producer'), you would normally be expected to have tested your products to ensure that they comply.
+If you are not the manufacturer or importer, you should check with your supplier that the products comply with the Regulations; this could involve asking to see test certificates, or auditing your suppliers if you are a large retailer.

 Regulation (EC) No 1907/2006 concerning the Registration, Evaluation, Authorisation, and Restriction of Chemicals (REACH) regulates the use of azo dyes, chromium VI and dimethyl fumarate (DMF).

 Anyone who supplies consumer leather products intended to come into direct and prolonged contact with the skin, and that may contain any of these chemicals, will be affected by the Regulation.
 Examples are as follows: